jakegoldman/final_project_2/README.md

 -modifying sliders will make it move rapidly without slowing down

-\n\n

 **Directions on compiling code**:

-1. Install controlp5 library\n
+1. Install controlp5 library
-2. Run processing sketch (make sure it is the latest version: v1)\n
+2. Run processing sketch (make sure it is the latest version: v1)
-3. Examine network\n
+3. Examine network

-\n\n

 **Instructions on using program**:

-1. Press run and the network will appear\n
+1. Press run and the network will appear
-2. Hover over node to see protein name\n
+2. Hover over node to see protein name
-3. Scroll/mousewheel to zoom in and out\n
+3. Scroll/mousewheel to zoom in and out
-4. The first slider on the top left adjusts the repel force (nodes farther apart).\n
+4. The first slider on the top left adjusts the repel force (nodes farther apart).
-5. The second slider adjusts the spring force (nodes closer together).\n
+5. The second slider adjusts the spring force (nodes closer together).
-6. Use the textbox to search for a specific protein.\n
+6. Use the textbox to search for a specific protein.
-7. If you want to reset the zoom and forces press the 'r' key.\n
+7. If you want to reset the zoom and forces press the 'r' key.
-8. If you want to quit the program, press 'q'.\n
+8. If you want to quit the program, press 'q'.

 \n\n